keepthrifty/keepthrifty.github.io/work-with-me.md

 <div class="boxed">
   <form class="form--contact" action="https://formspree.io/chris@keepthrifty.com" method="POST">
-    <h3 class="title">You have a lot of promise - I'd like to help you reach your full potential</h3>
+    <h3 class="title">Schedule a free 30-minute introduction call</h3>
-    <p class="text">Fill out the form below and we'll schedule a FREE 30-minute chat to see if I'd be a good coach for you.</p>
+    <p class="text">You have a lot of promise - I'd like to help you reach your full potential.
+Fill out the form below and we'll schedule a FREE 30-minute chat to see if I'd be a good coach for you.</p>
     <input type="hidden" name="_next" value="{{ "/thank-you/" | prepend: site.baseurl }}" />
     <input type="hidden" name="_subject" value="Coaching Contact" />
     <p>Name:</p>